choderalab/yank/docs/examples/all-ligand-explicit.rst

           parameters: [oldff/leaprc.ff14SB, leaprc.gaff2, frcmod.ionsjc_tip3p]
         pack: yes

-The output we would expect from this is a unique simulation with every binder and non-binder in both files.
+The output we would expect from this is a unique simulation with every binder in the file.

 ``pack: yes`` pulls the ligand close to the receptor ensuring that your solvation box won't be too big.
 This is highly recommended when ligands are generated from SMILES they have a random position.